wp-plugins/thrivehive/readme.txt

 == Changelog ==
+* V 1.69 Fix for slugs switching back and forth on post update
 * V 1.68 Temporary fix for plugin version check
 * V 1.67
     * Added default margin to images in .content